 Goal 6 course, 3 cr

 MATH 1470 College Algebra, 3 cr

 PHIL 2410 Introduction to Philosophy (recommended) or other PHIL course, 3 cr

 MATH 1460 Introduction to Statistics OR MATH 1461 Honors Intro to Statistics, 4 cr

 Graduation Requirements - 60 credits

-Click here to download the Economics Transfer Pathway Program Planning Form
+Click here to download the Economics Transfer Pathway A.A.
+Degree Program Planning Form (PDF)

 Program Information: It is often suggested that economics is the study of peoples’ efforts to satisfy their unlimited wants by utilizing their limited resources.
 Economics studies the cost implications of an individual making a decision to go to college, the cost implications of a society making a decision to go to war, and everything in-between.
 Economics might be the most broadly applied of the social sciences because economists believe that all human decisions have economic costs and, therefore, are worthy of economic analysis.
 The Economics Transfer Pathway provides a broad base of general education relevant to economics careers, and prepares students for transfer into an Economics baccalaureate degree at Minnesota State universities.
 A bachelor’s degree in economics will open doors into a number of career fields including management, public administration, public policy, banking, education, and business.
 It may also be a step to advanced degrees in many fields.

 Graduates will be able to: